apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 ## Upgrade to the CLI (3.0.0) from 2.9.0

-1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as described in The Command-line Interface.
+1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as described in The Command-Line Interface.

 2. Add your platforms to the cordova project, for example: `cordova platform add wp7 wp8`.